A Singapore Government Agency Website

 import requests

-collectionId = 455
+collection_id = 455

-url = "https://api-production.data.gov.sg/v2/public/api/collections/{}/metadata".format(collectionId)
+url = "https://api-production.data.gov.sg/v2/public/api/collections/{}/metadata".format(collection_id)

 response = requests.get(url)